 Burning takes place in patches on a rotational basis, the frequency of which depends on the speed at which heather grows in a particular area.
 This ensures that there is a mixture of older heather for protection and nesting, younger heather for feeding, and a fresh burn where regrowth is just starting.
-The aim is to create lots of micro habitats so that within one hectare of moorland the grouse, and other ground nesting birds, have the full range of habitats they require.
-Controlled heather burning does not involve burning the peat beneath the vegetation, indeed great care is taken to avoid this as burning the peat would delay the regrowth of the heather.
+The aim is to create lots of micro habitats so that within one acre of moorland, grouse and other ground nesting birds have the full range of habitats they require.
+A low intensity 'cool burn' in small patches removes the canopy but prevents the burning of peat beneath the vegetation, avoiding the resultant loss of carbon and delay in regrowth of the heather.
 On areas of deep peat, heather cutting often takes place rather than burning to avoid any possible damage to the peatland.

 Controlled, rotational burning can also help reduce the risk of damaging wildfires and the carbon loss caused by these.
 Large stands of rank and woody heather pose a major fire risk due to a significant build-up of fuel loads.
-Uncontrolled wildfires are damaging as they burn with greater intensity and are likely to burn the peat beneath the vegetation, causing considerable damage to the ability of the peatland to store water and carbon.
+Uncontrolled wildfires such as that on Saddleworth Moor cause considerable environmental damage as they burn with greater intensity burn the peat beneath the vegetation, and prevent the peatland storing water and carbon.
 This view is supported by research into Heather Burning by the Game and Wildlife Conservation Trust.